-Set on the hillside just below Prague Castle
+Situated on the hillside just below Prague Castle

-This rural ideal offers panoramic views over the Lesser Town (Malá Strana), the Vltava River and the Old Town, yet is only a few minutes walk from the metro and the Lesser Town.
+This rural ideal offers magnificent panoramic views over Prague: over the Vltava River, the Lesser Town and across to the Old Town.
+And yet the restaurant is only a few minutes walk from the metro station Malostranska in the Lesser Town.

 The other restaurant at Villa Richter is Piano Nobile.